josefsbreakfast/Polaris-Protocol/Disruption_Kit/🏮_AntiContainment_Clauses/🛰️_digital_counter_containment_clause.md

 ## 🏮 Footer

-*Digital Counter-Containment Clause* is an anti-containment node of the Polaris Protocol.
+*🛰️ Digital Counter-Containment Clause* is an anti-containment node of the Polaris Protocol.
 It establishes that shadowbans are treated as evidence, never erasure.

 > 📡 Cross-references: